-Please see links for more information about the MSc programme Aquaculture and Marine Resources Management (MAM) and the courses in which AFI is involved.
+Please use the following links for more information about the MSc program Aquaculture and Marine Resources Management (MAM) and the courses in which AFI is involved.
 This link leads you to the application and admission of this program.
 An overview of all the master courses coordinated by AFI can be found here.

 This field deals with the culture of numerous aquatic organisms (such as finfish, shrimp, shellfish, ornamental fish, corrals, sponges and algae) in a wide range of culture environment (from sea enclosures to semi-extensive ponds and high-tech recirculation systems).
 It requires a thorough knowledge and skills to maintain the biological, physical and chemical integrity of water bodies and insight in economic and social driving factors.
 The learning outcome of this specialization is to design optimal and sustainable production of fish and other marine organisms in a global perspective.

 This specialization focuses on the sensitivity of marine communities in relation to human interventions, including climate change, fisheries and habitat destruction.
 Sustainable management of the living resources in the sea include models of population dynamics and fishing yield, international regulations, management tools and economic driving forces.
 It also requires insight on the ecological processes, that form the basis for marine food chains, the interaction between species and the functioning of the different ecosystems.
 This is summarized in the learning outcome: to evaluate limiting factors in order to be able to contribute to an improved biodiversity, environmental quality and sustainability of marine ecosystems.